handsongisubizo/DFT-Simulations-of-Molecular-Structure-Solvation-and-Reaction-Pathways-ORCA-/nacl_solvation_xtb_analysis/NaCl_Solvation_ORCA.md

 ![Total Energy vs Iteration (Hartree)](total_energy_vs_iteration.png)

-**What this plot shows**

-- The curve decreases almost perfectly linearly as $n$ increases.
-- Total electronic energy is **extensive**: each added H$_2$O contributes its own internal energy plus a similar interaction term once the environment becomes water-like.
+The curve goes down (more negative) almost perfectly in a straight line. which means each extra water contributes about the same amount of energy: its own internal energy plus a similar interaction with the rest.

 >
 ![Energy Change vs Iteration](nacl_solvation_stabilization.png)